charbull/wordle-rl-gemma/README.md

 ---

-## Key Lessons Learned
+## Lessons Learned: Training a Wordle-Solving RL Agent

-This project provided several critical insights into training RL agents locally.

-1.  **The Environment is Everything.** Most initial bugs were not in the RL logic but in the game environment itself. **Unit testing** the core game logic was the most effective debugging tool, preventing costly failed training runs.
+Over the course of training a language model to play Wordle using Reinforcement Learning, we encountered and solved a series of progressively more complex challenges.
+This document summarizes the key technical and strategic lessons from that process

+### Lesson 1: The System is the Foundation.
+Get it Right First.

+The majority of our initial debugging was not about AI strategy, but about fundamental software engineering and data integrity.
+An RL agent cannot learn if its environment is flawed.

+*   **Isolate and Verify:** The most effective debugging tool was **unit testing**.
+Writing specific tests for core game logic allowed us to isolate and fix bugs before attempting long, expensive training runs.
+*   **Single Source of Truth:** Refactoring shared logic (feedback generation, clue summarization) into a canonical `game_logic.py` file was critical.
+It eliminated inconsistencies between data generation, training, and evaluation.

+### Lesson 2: RL is a Battle Against "Reward Hacking"

+An RL agent is a relentless optimizer.
+It will not learn what you *want* it to learn; it will learn what you *incentivize* it to learn.
+Any loophole in the reward function will be found and exploited.

-2.  **RL is a Battle Against "Reward Hacking".** An RL agent will exploit any loophole in your reward function.
-Early models learned to output empty strings because the penalty for inaction was less than the penalty for a wrong guess.
-The fix was to make format failures unequivocally the worst possible outcome.
+*   **Initial Hacks:** Our first model learned to output empty strings or repetitive gibberish (`Final Final Final...`).
+It discovered that the penalty for this "lazy" inaction was sometimes less severe than the penalty for making a thoughtful but incorrect guess.
-3.  **Prompt Engineering is a High-Impact Lever.** The model's performance improved significantly when we switched from symbolic feedback (`✓✓xxx`) to a clear, plain-English state summary (`Green Letters: A, R. Gray Letters: T, E, S...`).
-Explicitly adding "**Do not repeat any words...**" to the prompt was more effective than relying solely on a negative reward.
-4.  **A Data Curriculum is Crucial.** Training only on "Turn 1" prompts was ineffective.
-The breakthrough came from creating a curriculum with a **random history of 0-4 turns**.
-This exposed the model to a rich diversity of game states and dramatically accelerated learning.
-5.  **"Straight to RL" is a High-Wire Act.** Training with RL from a general-purpose base model (without a Supervised Fine-Tuning step) is possible but highly unstable and sensitive to hyperparameters.
-A slightly too-high learning rate caused a catastrophic **policy collapse**.
-For smaller models, an initial SFT phase is likely essential.
-6.  **Know Your Hardware's Hidden Bottlenecks.** A massive 8x slowdown was caused by the system running out of RAM and using **20 GB of memory swap**.
-A simple reboot fixed it.
-Furthermore, the `num_generations` parameter is extremely memory-intensive due to the **KV Cache**, as each parallel generation requires its own multi-gigabyte cache in memory.
+*   **The Fix:** We had to make the penalty for format failures (`format_fail_penalty`) unequivocally the worst possible outcome.
+This closed the loophole and forced the model to engage with the actual task.
+*   **The Takeaway:** Meticulously design your reward function to be free of exploits.
+The base penalty for failing to follow the rules must be significantly worse than the penalty for a strategic mistake.

+### Lesson 3: Prompt Engineering is a High-Impact Lever

+The model's performance is not just a function of its weights, but of the quality and clarity of the input it receives.

+*   **Model Feedback Format:** We iterated on the prompt format significantly.
+Initial versions used symbols (`✓✓xxx`), which were less effective.
+The best results came from providing a complete, plain-English "state summary" (`Current Knowledge:`, `Green Letters:`, `Words Already Guessed:`, etc.).
+Clear, structured, natural language is key.
+*   **Explicit Instruction:** The model often repeated guesses.
+Instead of only punishing this with a negative reward, we explicitly added "**Do not repeat any words...**" to the prompt.
+This transformed the constraint from a learned punishment to a direct instruction, which was far more effective at eliminating the behavior.

+### Lesson 4: Data and Curriculum Drive the Learning Curve

+The structure of the training data had a direct and measurable impact on the model's ability to learn.

+*   **The Importance of Game History:** Initially, we trained the model only on "Turn 1" prompts (starting from scratch).
+The model struggled to learn.
+*   **Building a Curriculum:**
+    1. Introducing prompts with a **single previous guess** in the history allowed the model to start learning, reaching a baseline win rate.
+    2. Expanding the data to include a **random history of 0-4 turns** was the key breakthrough.
+This provided a rich curriculum of diverse game states and significantly boosted the win rate and the model's ability to win in fewer turns.

+### Lesson 5: "Straight to RL" is a High-Wire Act

+A key finding was the challenge of training a model with RL **without a preceding Supervised Fine-Tuning (SFT) step.** While our Rank 16 run proved this is possible, it is a difficult and unstable path.

+*   **The Stability Challenge:** Starting with a generalist model, RL must teach both the task format and strategy simultaneously.
+This proved highly sensitive to hyperparameters.
+A Rank 64 run with a slightly too-high learning rate led to a catastrophic **policy collapse** where performance dropped to 0%.
+*   **The Role of Model Size:** Smaller models (e.g., 1B parameters) struggled significantly with this approach.
+They often failed to adhere to the required format (`<think>`, `<guess>`, 5-letter words), indicating they lacked the capacity to learn the structure from the RL signal alone.
+For smaller models, SFT is likely not just helpful, but necessary.
+*   **Gradient Clipping:** We found that robust **gradient clipping** was more crucial than initially thought for maintaining stability in this "straight to RL" setup.
+Experimenting to find the right clipping value was a key step.

+### Lesson 6: Know Your Hardware and Its "Hidden" Bottlenecks

+*   **System Monitoring is Crucial:** A catastrophic 8x slowdown was diagnosed not by a code bug, but by observing the **system's memory usage.** Heavy memory swapping (`20 GB Swap Used`) was crippling the training process.
+A simple system restart to clear the memory was the fix.
+The health of the hardware is a critical, non-obvious hyperparameter.
+*   **The Cost of Generations (KV Cache):** We learned that `num_generations` is extremely memory-intensive.
+This is due to the **KV Cache**, the model's "working memory."
+Each parallel generation requires its own multi-gigabyte KV Cache.
+Increasing from 2 to 4 generations had a massive memory impact, whereas increasing the LoRA rank was comparatively cheap in terms of RAM.
+Understanding this trade-off is essential for configuring runs that don't overload your hardware.